TASER BARB REMOVAL

-- Confirm that the TASER has been shut off and the barb cartridge has been disconnected from the TASER device.
+- Confirm that the officer deactivated the TASER and disconnected the barb cartridge from the device.

-- Obtain vital signs at the earliest opportunity.
-Reasons for violent and combative behavior include intoxication, psychosis, hypoxia, hypoglycemia, overdose, or CNS infection.
-Obtain pulse oximetry, capnography, lead II ECG, and capillary blood glucose levels as soon as it is feasible.
-Treat trauma and seizure, if applicable.
+- Obtain vital signs as soon as possible.
+Violent and combative behavior may be caused by intoxication, psychosis, hypoxia, hypoglycemia, head injury, overdose or CNS infection.
+Obtain pulse oximetry, capnography, lead II ECG, and POC glucose analysis as soon as possible.
+Treat EXCITED DELIRIUM, TRAUMA or SEIZURES according to the specific guidelines.

 - Evaluate the anatomical location of the barb’s puncture zone(s).
 High-risk/sensitive zones will require transport to a medical facility for removal.
 Do not attempt to remove the barb(s) if they are lodged in the: